 Many things have changed due to COVID-19, unfortunately litter is still a problem that has increased due to the improper disposal of personal protection equipment.
-However, there are still people that want to help protect the environment during the uncertainty of these times - which is why we are still having the Coastal Cleanup.
-The annual International Coastal Cleanup presented by the Rotary Club of New Port Richey will be held throughout Pasco County on Saturday, September 19, 2020 from 8 a.m. to 12 p.m.
+However, there are still people that want to help protect the environment during the uncertainty of these times - which is why we still had the Coastal Cleanup.
+The annual International Coastal Cleanup presented by the Rotary Club of New Port Richey and Withlacoochee River Electric Cooperative, Inc. was held throughout Pasco County on Saturday, September 19, 2020.

 The local cleanups, mobilized by Ocean Conservancy, are part of the largest worldwide volunteer effort on behalf of ocean health.
 The purpose is to clean up and track the trash collected.
 More than 8 million metric tons of plastic trash ends up in our oceans every year.
 Since 1986, the International Coastal Cleanup has captured more than 334 million pounds of trash with the efforts of over 16 million volunteers.